Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

     perform the trotterization (either via a ``string``\, which is then inputted into a :class:`qiskit.opflow.evolutions.TrotterizationFactory`, or by supplying a method instance of :class:`qiskit.opflow.evolutions.Trotter`, :class:`qiskit.opflow.evolutions.Suzuki` or :class:`qiskit.opflow.evolutions.QDrift`).

-    The different trotterization methods that extend :class:`qiskit.opflow.evolutions.TrotterizationBase` were migrated to :mod:`qiskit.synthesis`, and now extend the :class:`qiskit.synthesis.evolution.ProductFormula` base class.
-They no longer contain a ``.convert()`` method for standalone use, but now are designed to be plugged into the :class:`qiskit.synthesis.PauliEvolutionGate` and called via ``.synthesize()``.
+    The different trotterization methods that extend :class:`qiskit.opflow.evolutions.TrotterizationBase` were migrated to :mod:`qiskit.synthesis`,
+    and now extend the :class:`qiskit.synthesis.ProductFormula` base class.
+They no longer contain a ``.convert()`` method for standalone use, but now are designed to be plugged into the :class:`.PauliEvolutionGate` and called via ``.synthesize()``.
     In this context, the job of the :class:`qiskit.opflow.evolutions.PauliTrotterEvolution` class can now be handled directly by the algorithms
-    (for example, :class:`qiskit.algorithms.time_evolvers.TrotterQRTE`\).
+    (for example, :class:`~qiskit.algorithms.time_evolvers.trotterization.TrotterQRTE`\).

     In a similar manner, the :class:`qiskit.opflow.evolutions.MatrixEvolution` class performs evolution by classical matrix exponentiation, constructing a circuit with :class:`.UnitaryGate`\s or :class:`.HamiltonianGate`\s containing the exponentiation of the operator.